ruch0401/document-editor-java/README.md

 # Working Video

 Click [here](DocumentEditorMaven/src/main/resources/working-video.mov) to view the working video
+Please download the video in order to watch it.

 # Design Patterns Used